taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-23_World-timeline.md

 Amadou's father dies on the **SPACE UNIVERSITY STATION** construction site - his safety harness, being old and overused, malfunctions and he becomes detached.
 While floating away slowly from the construction site, he is fatally hit by a large piece of space debris.
 He is one of approximately 1,500 workers who die during this year of construction due to work accidents.

 Medical services still aren't great on the construction site, and fast-spreading flu-like disease runs through the population of unskilled laborers, who live in the worst conditions.
 A catastrophic 9,800 people die that year from health-related complications.

+A great many protests planetside have become violent during this year.
+More and more people try to run away from work conscription, and most of them are hunted down.
+More and more people begin to suspect malicious tracking and surveillance through body mods, and .

 The Space Welders guild, the first independently organised advocacy group on behalf of space laborers, registers itself under World Government law.
 They lobby for better working and living conditions on the **SPACE UNIVERSITY STATION** construction site.